Simultaneously probing the sound speed and equation of state of the early Universe with pulsar timing arrays: Abstract

 \section{Abstract}

 { Recently, several major pulsar timing array (PTA) collaborations have assembled strong evidence for the existence of a gravitational-wave background at frequencies around the nanohertz regime.
 Assuming that the PTA signal is attributed to scalar-induced gravitational waves, we jointly employ the PTA data from the NANOGrav 15-year data set, PPTA DR3, and EPTA DR2 to probe the conditions of the early Universe.
-Specifically, we explore the equation of state parameter ($w$), the sound speed ($c_s$), and the reheating temperature ($T_\mathrm{rh}$), finding $w=0.60^{+0.32}_{-0.39}$, $c_s\gtrsim 0.09$, and $T_\mathrm{rh}\lesssim 0.2\,\mathrm{GeV}$ for a lognormal power spectrum of the curvature perturbation.
-Furthermore, we compute Bayes factors to compare different models against the radiation domination model ($c_s^2 = w = 1/3$), effectively excluding the pressure-less fluid domination model.
+Specifically, we explore the equation of state parameter ($w$), the reheating temperature ($T_\mathrm{rh}$), and the sound speed ($c_s$), finding $w = 0.59^{+0.36}_{-0.40}$ (median + $90\%$ credible interval), and $T_\mathrm{rh}\lesssim 0.2\,\mathrm{GeV}$ at the $95\%$ credible interval for a lognormal power spectrum of the curvature perturbation.
+Furthermore, we compute Bayes factors to compare different models against the power-law spectrum model, effectively excluding the pressure-less fluid domination model.
 Our study underscores the significance of scalar-induced gravitational waves as a powerful tool to explore the nature of the early Universe. }